Nickpofig/min-graph-cut/README.md

 ### VS Code

-The project has been developed using VS Code IDE.
-Includes configurations in the `lanch.json` and `tasks.json` to debug, compile or test the program.
+Includes configurations in the `lanch.json` and `tasks.json` to debug, compile, and test the program.

 <details>